Please join us for a special Saturday afternoon opening at the Fisher Library!

 Writers… Read full news article

 The DeLury Collection of Irish Literature.
 John Graves Simcoe’s library.
 The Alberti Collection of ear, nose and throat materials.
-Editions of Petronius collected by… Read full news article
+Editions of… Read full news article

 On December 14th, at 1:00 PM, the Fisher Library’s Judaica librarian, Nadav Sharon, and librarians from the Jewish Public Library in Montreal will be jointly holding a… Read full news article